Star Ranking of Treebanks

 tools repository.

-If you are wondering how the script arrived at the score of a particular treebank, you can inspect the file eval.log
+If you are wondering how the script arrived at the score for a particular treebank, you can inspect the file eval.log

 There are a few points that people should not forget if they are taking the rating too seriously: